-- lossfun (function) Loss function.
-It accepts arbitrary arguments and returns one Variable object that represents the loss (or objective) value.
-This argument can be omitted for single gradient-based methods.
-In this case, this method assumes gradient arrays computed. - kwds (args,) Arguments for the loss function.
+• lossfun (callable) - Loss function.
+You can specify one of loss functions from built-in loss functions, or your own loss function.
+It should not be an loss functions with parameters (i.e., Link instance).
+The function must accept arbitrary arguments and return one Variable object that represents the loss (or objective) value.
+Returned value must be a Variable derived from the input Variable object. lossfun can be omitted for single gradient-based methods.
+In this case, this method assumes gradient arrays computed.

+• kwds (args,) - Arguments for the loss function.